awsdocs/aws-lambda-developer-guide/doc_source/tutorial-scheduled-events-schedule-expressions.md

 |  Invoke a Lambda function at 9 a\.m\. \(UTC\) the first Monday of each month  |  <pre>cron(0 9 ? * 2#1 *)</pre>  |

 Note the following:
++ The previous examples assume you are using the AWS CLI\.
+If you are using the Lambda console, do not include the `cron` prefix to your expression\.
 + Cron expressions that lead to rates faster than one minute are not supported\.
 + One of the day\-of\-month or day\-of\-week values must be a question mark \(`?`\)\.